Dodgers’ Kenley Jansen reports to camp after having COVID-19

-Jansen said his wife, Gianni, and 7-year-old daughter Natalia tested positive, but that his first test was negative.
-A day later, he also tested positive.
+Jansen said his first test was negative, but a day later he tested positive.
 The couple has another son, Kyrian, who turns 2 in August.
 The family has been quarantining at their home in Los Angeles.
+Jansen’s 7-year-old daughter, Natalia, lives with her mother and was not affected.

 Jansen said he’s “doing great and better now.”